-In May I completed my PhD in Political Science from Brown University and a MALD in political economy and development from The Fletcher School at Tufts University.
+I hold a PhD in Political Science from Brown University and a MALD in political economy and development from The Fletcher School at Tufts University.
 I identify as an interdisciplinary scholar, borrowing heavily from sociology, public policy, anthropology, and economics.
 My research focuses on inequality, international development, global governance, organizational culture, and fair trade.

 On this website, you can find my complete CV, information about my book, The Civic Imagination, on activism in America, my forthcoming Handbook of Research on Fair Trade, pdf files of my publications, a description of my dissertation on the role of producers in fair trade labeling governance, and an abbreviated teaching portfolio.

 Please feel free to contact me by email at ElizabethBennett@lclark.edu.